infinitered/solidarity/README.md

 ```
 This command looks for the `.solidarity` file in the working directory, and then runs a check of the containing rules against your environment.
 The command exit code is tied to the success of the solidarity check for testing frameworks.

+[Write your Solidarity file by hand](https://infinitered.github.io/solidarity/#/docs/options), or use a snapshot.

 ## How do I update it to my machine specs?
 Environment updates can be stored to solidarity quickly.
 ```sh